Background pattern

 • inability to control urination

-• rigidity, spasms, and involuntary muscle movements
+• stiffness, spasms, and involuntary muscle movements

 Rare: (may affect up to 1 in 1,000 people)

-• convulsions or seizures
+• seizures or convulsions

-• disorientation and confusion, often accompanied by hallucinations (delirium)
+• disorientation and confusion often accompanied by hallucinations (delirium)

 • excessive water intake (known as SIADH)